 Minimally Invasive Thoracic Surgery

-Minimally invasive vide-assisted surgery and robotic surgery.
+Minimally invasive video-assisted surgery and robotic surgery.
 With the da Vinci surgical robot system, surgeons operate through just a few small incisions using magnified 3D high-definition vision system and tiny wristed instruments that bend and rotate far greater than the human hand.
 Thoracic surgery treats disease of the chest cavity including the lungs, esophagus, mediastinum, chest wall, pleura and pericardium.
 Chest wall tumors are treated with removal of ribs/muscle with reconstruction with tissue flaps or biomechanical constructs.

 High Dose Rate (HDR) Brachytherapy